 Other than the team ball sports I also take a small interest in Stock Car Racing, Rallying, Snow Sports, Orienteering, the Liffey Swim & Harness Racing, have watched some Combat Sports (Martial Arts, Sumo, MMA, WWE, Boxing) and have played numerous Board Games, Card Games as well as Table Football (Subbuteo), some RPG/Wargames, and a lot of Computer Games.
 I have played some Darts and would like to see some Country Games such as Bog Snorkelling & Jousting.

 I have played most of the sports on this website at least twice.

-I have a BA in International Development from the Development Studies Centre @ The Holy Ghost College, Kimmage and have worked in Restaurants, Retail, Computers, Community Development and am currently caring for my elderly parents.
+I have a BA in World Development from the Development Studies Centre @ The Holy Ghost College, Kimmage and have worked in Restaurants, Retail, Computers, Community Development and am currently caring for my elderly parents.